(See also the Centers for Disease Control and Prevention’s Emergency Preparedness regarding anthrax.)

 The Centers for Disease Control and Prevention (CDC) recommend that the anthrax vaccine be administered with antibiotic prophylaxis to patients exposed to anthrax spores.
 The CDC recommends a 3-dose vaccine series given subcutaneously at 0, 2, and 4 weeks with antimicrobial therapy for at least 60 days.
 During an emergency (eg, a bioterrorism attack), the only people who should not be given the vaccine after exposure are those who have had a serious allergic reaction to a previous dose of anthrax vaccine (1).

-Raxibacumab and obiltoxaximab are indicated for prophylaxis of inhalation anthrax when alternative therapies are not available or are not appropriate.
+Raxibacumab, obiltoxaximab, and Valortim® (MDX-1301) are monoclonal antibodies indicated for prophylaxis of inhalation anthrax when alternative therapies are not available or are not appropriate.

 Anthrax is typically acquired from infected animals but has been used as a biological weapon.